-- Location: Comparable Area II is bordered by Third Street to the north, Auto Mall Rd. to the east, Eastern Plaza to the west and south. - b.
-Topography: Comparable Area II has minimal slope. - c.
-Patterns of land use: Comparable Area II is used for commerical purposes and is zoned BA. - d.
-Population Density: Comparable Area II currently has no residences.
+- Location: Comparable Area II is bordered by Kingston Dr. on the east, Longview Dr. on the north and Pete Ellis Dr. on the west. - b.
+Topography: Comparable Area II has a slope of 6% 12%. - c.
+Patterns of land use: Comparable Area II is used for commerical purposes and is zoned BA and BL. - d.
+Population Density: Comparable Area II has no residences.